-On this Labor Day, Larry Summers has a column in the Washington Post titled "It's time to balance the power between workers and employers."
+On this Labor Day, Larry Summers has a column in the Washington Post titled "It's tie to balance the power between workers and employers."
 He writes of workers in general having "lost bargaining power over wages."
-(Workers with skills that are extremely scarce and in demand can bargain for higher wages on the open market.)
+(Workers with skills that are scarce and in demand can bargain for higher wages on the open market.)
 Summers writes that only 6.4 percent of those working in the private-sector are union members — "a decline of nearly two-thirds since the late 1970s."

 Someone responding to the column Unions writes of 15,000 Americans having died on the job every year before 1970 when the federal agency OSHA (Occupational Safety and Health Administration) was created.
 "Now," he writes, "it is just over 3,000."